sosucat/sosucat.github.io/index.markdown

     <p>
       <em>What if we could dynamically control the atmosphere (air, light, and heat)?</em><br>
       <br>
-      Sosuke, a PhD student at Georgia Institute of Technology, envisions a concept he calls  <b>Interactive Atmosphere</b>: a world where the atmosphere around us is dynamically controlled.
+      Sosuke is a PhD student at Georgia Tech envisioning <b>Interactive Atmosphere</b>, a world where the atmosphere around us is dynamically controlled.
       Humans have interacted with the world through objects.
-When we write, cook, or type, the outcomes of our actions are reflected in the objects: characters on paper, dishes, or text on a computer screen.
+When we write, cook, or type, the outcomes of our actions are reflected in the objects: characters on paper, dishes, or texts on a monitor.
       Interactive Atmosphere shifts the focus of interaction from <b>atoms</b> (objects) to <b>atmos</b> (the aether-like in-between, a perceived world surrounds us).
-      His work includes atmos control technologies, atmos interactions, atmos-based power delivery and communication, and atmos-based fabrication.
+      His work includes: thermal perception and interaction; ambient interaction; and optical sensory feedback, power delivery, and fabrication.
     </p>
   </div>
 </section>